Life on Europa...? has related links. Thanks, Ronnie McGhee.

 Evolution versus Creationism has related discussion and links.
 The understanding of genetics reveals issues neither anticipated nor explained by the mainstream theory of evolution.

-Three New Human Genes is our main page about de novo genes.
+Three New Human Genes has become our main page about de novo genes.
 We have added some references there.

 Long terminal repeats power evolution of genes and gene expression programs in mammalian oocytes and zygotes, by Vedran Frankeet al., doi:10.1101/gr.216150.116, Genome Res., online 17 May 2017.